ForestAdmin/forestadmin-experimental/packages/openapi-agent/README.md

 - On list, can you make sure sort & page are embbeded inside the filter.
 ```
 - This integration is a WIP, so it's highly suggested not to use it on a production environment.
 This integration is able to create/update and delete one of multiple tables content.

+## Todos

+- [] Find a way to deal with the authentication/Caller issue.
+Currently, caller is emulated and filled at runtime
+- [] Handle read/read-write mode, along with an actual Caller implementation
+- [] Handle actions
+- [] Base filter/paginated filter on the actual agent capabilities
+- [] Implement deep ConditionTree component to use actual field name instead of strings
+- [] Integration tests, as some AI providers are still able to generate invalid requests